 Are you interested in creating your own buyer persona but unsure how to get started?
 Our eBook will guide you through the process complete with an easy-to-use buyer persona template.
 Download it and get started today!

 About the Author: Britt Kascjak is a freelance writer and content creator with a background in digital and social media marketing.
-In addition to running her own personal blogs Shed Happens and Alternatively Speaking, she is also the editor and a contributing writer for All Pet Voices.
+In addition to being the BlogPaws Director of Content & SEO, she also runs her own personal blogs Shed Happens, The Kas Pack, and Lucifer the Rescue Pup.
 When she’s not working, she can be found volunteering in the rescue space, camping, hiking, canoeing, or spending time with her 3 dogs and 2 cats.